learn more

 Output: QZ 2015/08

-Scanning with and without predefined path – Complete geometry capture with multi-sensor systems
+Non-predefined path scanning – Complete geometry detection with multi-sensor systems

-Functional inspection with virtual gage – How to reduce scrap with a contour comparison
+Functional testing with a virtual gauge – How to reduce rejects with a contour comparison

 File size: 1.56 MB